InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 figures out the optimal execution order.
 You're not writing imperative scripts with explicit sequencing—you're declaring relationships.

+\begin{calloutbox}[See Also: Chapter 7] For comprehensive coverage of modeling complex deployment dependencies, parallel execution strategies, and handling failures gracefully, see Chapter 7: Dependency Management for DevOps Workflows.
+\end{calloutbox}

 ## Variables, Functions, and Conditional Logic

 ### Variables: Configuration Made Visible